The Differences Between Brand, Identity and Logo

 Here is a list of devices that you have to put consideration into when designing your brand identity.

-All of these support your brand visually, both tangible and intangible devices.
+All of these support your brand visually.
 Anything that has visual representation of your company and makes your brand identifiable are considered identity.

-Making a company name part of the brand identity is not only possible but should be encouraged.
+I highly recommend making a company name part of the brand identity process.
 When people hear the word Apple (the technology company) they are presented with a mix of emotional and visual snippets that reconfirm personal feelings towards the brand.
 You don’t necessarily have to choose a brand name that automatically conveys visual stimulation but build a brand where any word can stimulate visual perceptions through what is already being felt through a brand and its identity elements.

 A logo is a visual mark, icon, symbol, flag or signature that identifies a company, product or service.
-It does not describe or add value to a company or brand, it is vice versa.
-It does not enhance a brands identity, personality or values, nor does it make your company’s products and services sellable.
+It does not describe or add value to a company or brand, it's vice versa.
+A logo does not enhance a brands identity, personality or values, nor does it make your company’s products and services sellable.
 It only conveys what is already known about a company through one identifiable mark.
 All the previously discussed elements of a company and brand are only perceived and reaffirmed through a logo.

 A logo is about meaning and showing the importance of the brand behind it.
 For example, think of your entire body.
-The brand is your whole body which includes your head, arms and legs etc. Your logo represents the body as a whole.
-Your logo does not represent your arms or legs on their own.
+The brand is your whole body which includes your head, arms, legs and torso, etc. Your logo represents the body as a whole.

 Only after a brand becomes familiar will a logo start to represent it as a whole.
-Simply creating a logo and adding a name to it does not represent a brand.
-This is achieved through the perception of its audience.
+Simply creating a logo and slapping a name to it does not represent a brand.
+Again a brands image can only be achieved through the perception of its audience.
 Graphic designers create logos all the time, thousands of logos are viewable online.
 Sometimes they are created just for fun, practice or to showcase skills.
 That does not mean that these logos automatically have a perceived brand behind them.
 They are meaningless alone.

 Brand – A corporate image perceived emotionally as a whole.